Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 We may retain the above information, even if an account or post is deleted.

-### Information logged while interacting with the HODL Totals Google Sheet Add-On, such as:
+### Information logged while interacting with the HODL Totals add-On, such as:

 *   Number of active users
 *   Script IDs